 Performs self checks

-The U.S. Fire Administration recommends checking the alarms on your smoke detectors at least once a month.
+The U.S. Fire Administration recommends checking the alarms on your smoke and CO detectors at least once a month.
 Not doing so can be dangerous: A study from the National Fire Protection Association found that between 2009 and 2013, one in five home fire deaths occured in a house where fire alarms were present but not working.
 This can happen when homeowners are unaware that a detector is defunct or has a dead battery.

 Did you know?
-Nine in 10 adults don’t check their smoke alarms on a monthly basis like The National Fire Protection Association recommends.
+Nine in 10 adults don’t check their alarms on a monthly basis like The National Fire Protection Association recommends.

 Why we chose it